svenssonjoel/lispBM/README.md

 8. Code improvements with simplicity, clarity  and readability in mind.

 ## Medium term TODOs
-0. Implement a small dedicated lisp reader/parser to replace MPC.
+0. (DONE) Implement a small dedicated lisp reader/parser to replace MPC.
 MPC eats way to much memory for small platforms.
 1. Port to STM32f4 - 128K ram platform (will need big changes).
 2. Port to nrf52840_pca10056 - 256k ram platform (same changes as above).